 Now, take a small flat brush and slowly sweep the powder all over the lips, till you get the desired matte finish, and then blend.

-This technique helps in sealing the color on the lips and prevents smudging as well.
+This technique helps in the prevention of smudges and in sealing the color to the lips.

 Step 4: Blotting The Excess Lipstick

 Once you are done with Step 3, take a clean tissue paper and fold it into half.
 Place the tissue between your upper and lower lips.
 Blot the excess lipstick with the tissue as shown in the image.

 Don’t worry about this technique making your lipstick appear uneven or faded.
 You can fix it later by reapplying it.

 Step 5: The Final Touch Up

 If you are a lip gloss fan, then swipe a coat of lip gloss just on the center of the lips.
 This will prevent the bleeding of the color around the lip area.
 Remember, matte lipsticks last longer than gloss on your lips.